FreezeSoul/awesome-spring-ai/README.md

 - [Flight Booking Assistant](https://github.com/tzolov/playground-flight-booking) - Spring AI powered expert system demo that simulates a flight booking assistant.
 Demonstrates how to build domain-specific AI assistants using Spring AI.

 - [Spring AI with QianFan](https://gitee.com/dino9527/spring-ai-examples.git) - Spring AI support for various AI language models from QianFan.
 Shows how to interact with QianFan language models and create a multilingual conversational assistant based on QianFan models.

+- [Similarity Search using Spring AI](https://github.com/thecodemonkey/SimilaritySearch) - Implementation of a simple similarity search.
+Demonstrating how to use Kotlin or Java with Spring-AI to generate embeddings and perform simple similarity searches (March 2025)

 ### UI Clients